 The game plan: roast up the easiest, healthiest Winter supper ever and then give yourself a pat on the back.
 Some version of this is my lunch and dinner move more often than not because I only have to do one stretch of chopping, stirring etc, and from there the work is mostly done.
 Drizzle on some sauce, maybe top the whole thing with chopped nuts or seeds and you’ve reached peak-Instagram-healthy-bowl-shot achievement status ;)

-I’m working dinner service for Valentine’s Day this year and like some people you may know, I find some of the amorous messages a little random/over the top/effed up/outright silly.
-Also, last year one of my tables got into a full-on argument toward the end of the night and it bummed me out.
-The pressure is too real.
-I liked the V-days of grade school with the construction paper pouches filled with cute little cards and an afternoon to eat sweets and do kid stuff because it was just about embracing love and kindness as a general way of being.
+I’m working dinner service for Valentine’s Day this year.
+Last year, one of my tables got into a full-on argument toward the end of the night and it bummed me out.
+The pressure of it all is too real!
+I liked the V-days of grade school with the construction paper pouches filled with cute little cards and an afternoon to eat sweets and do kid stuff because it was just about embracing love and kindness in general.

-So no pink things or chocolate to help you prepare for that monster of a day–oh well!
-Make this instead and give your insides/outsides a hug?
+So no pink things or chocolate to help you prepare, oops.
+Make this instead?
 Once everything’s roasted and golden brown (and in the case of the tempeh–sticky and glazed oooooooh yep), you just drown it in hemp seed ranch sauce.
 I’ve never even liked conventional ranch-style dressings all that much, but I’m sooo into this.
-I have a leftover distaste for ranch-y sauces from my full time server days because seriously: “You DON’T have any ranch?!” + “I need ranch.” + “My kid doesn’t eat anything without ranch.”
-Maybe I just got unlucky with the volume of salad dressing questions?
-I was initially weirded out that I even had a craving/desire to make a healthy version.

 ROASTED VEGAN WINTER BOWL W/ BBQ TEMPEH + HEMP SEED RANCH DRESSING RECIPE